Skip to main content

 3 mentions Positive Neutral Negative

-Users feel the character development lacks uniqueness and depth, criticizing the designs as uninspired and calling for more genuine effort and creativity in updates to improve the overall quality.
+Users feel that the character development lacks uniqueness and depth, with character designs described as uninspired or "half-assed."
+They suggest that improvements and more genuine effort are needed to make the characters stand out and enhance overall engagement.

-• “It might be good someday, but they would have to put genuine care into the updates and add some sort of uniqueness beyond the mimic feature and the half-assed character designs.”
+• “It might be good someday, but they would have to put some genuine care into the updates and add some sort of uniqueness other than the mimic feature and some half-assed character designs.”

 • “Would love to see some work on the character design and some more maps.”

-• “This is not to say that it is in no way bad in terms of level design, character design, and gameplay, it just lacks anything to make it different than, say, Lethal Company which, through mods, can do the mimic feature.”
+• “This is not to say that it is in no way bad in terms of level design, character design, and gameplay, it just lacks anything to make it any different than, say, Lethal Company which through mods can do the mimic feature.”

 Skip Game Offers